Controlling Ensemble Variance in Diffusion Models: An Application for Reanalyses Downscaling: Introduction

 The task is typically framed as an image-to-image prediction, transforming a low-resolution input into a high-resolution output.
 Widely adopted prediction-based models, such as U-Net \cite{ronneberger2015} and ViT \cite{liu2021swin}, operate deterministically and predict the most likely outcome for a given input.
 While this can produce high-quality predictions, these models lack the ability to quantify uncertainty or capture extreme events.
 To address this limitation, conditioned generative approaches, such as diffusion models \cite{ho2020denoising}, have gained traction in the scientific community.
 Unlike deterministic models, diffusion models sample outcomes from a learned distribution, producing diverse ensemble members even when conditioned on the same low-resolution input.
 These ensembles provide valuable insights into uncertainty estimation, the underlying physical system, and extreme events.

 In this paper, we apply a Denoising Diffusion Implicit Model (DDIM) \cite{song2022denoisingdiffusionimplicitmodels} to downscale meteorological reanalyses, focusing on wind speed.
 Specifically, we perform the transformation from a global reanalysis (ERA5 \cite{Hersbach_ERA5_2018}) to a regional reanalysis (CERRA \cite{ridal2024cerra}) over the European domain.
 Building on prior work \cite{Merizzi2024}, we develop a diffusion model capable of operating across the full CERRA domain and we explore architectural modifications to scale diffusion models to large domains.
 A critical aspect of generative diffusion is the statistical properties of the generated distribution, particularly the variance.
 We aim to mathematically analyze how variance relates to the model's architecture and ensure its spatial distribution aligns with physical expectations.
 Our analysis begins with a mathematical exploration of the reverse diffusion process, revealing that the variance of ensemble members relates to the number of diffusion steps.
+Although previous works have already reported a reduction in variability when using fewer diffusion steps \cite{song2022denoisingdiffusionimplicitmodels, nichol2021improved} the best of our knowledge, no study has systematically investigated the relationship between ensemble variance and the number of diffusion steps.
 We experimentally validate this relationship in the ERA5-to-CERRA task, leveraging the CERRA-EDA \cite{ridal2024cerra} ensemble dataset for comparison.
 Our results demonstrate that adjusting the number of diffusion steps provides sufficient control to match the variance expressed by CERRA-EDA.
 This establishes our method as a practical tool for tuning ensemble diffusion to align with known uncertainty.
 Finally, studying the spatial distribution of the variance, we provide a methodology to obtain the optimal number of diffusion steps in specific applications, and we showcase our approach by applying it to a dataset of the Artic region lacking ensemble information, CARRA \cite{Copernicus_Arctic_Reanalysis}.